-- Chest pains in children lasting for a few minutes are usually harmless.
+• Chest pains in children lasting for a few minutes are usually harmless.
 The pain can be caused by muscle cramps.
-They need no treatment. - Chest pains that last longer are usually from hard work or sports.
-Sore muscles can start soon after the event. - Here is some care advice that should help.
+They need no treatment.

+• Chest pains that last longer can be from hard work or sports.
+Sore muscles can start soon after the event.
+The shoulders are usually involved.

+• Here is some care advice that should help.